banzaicloud/koperator-docs/content/docs/_index.md

 ### Fine Grained Broker Configuration Support

 We needed to be able to react to events in a fine-grained way for each Broker - and not in the limited way StatefulSet does (which, for example, removes the most recently created Brokers).
-Some of the available solutions try to overcome these deficits by placing scripts inside the container to generate configurations at runtime, whereas the {{< kafka-operator >}}'s configurations are deterministically placed in specific Configmaps.
+Some of the available solutions try to overcome these deficits by placing scripts inside the container to generate configurations at runtime, whereas the Koperator's configurations are deterministically placed in specific Configmaps.

 ### Graceful Kafka Cluster Scaling with the help of our CruiseControlOperation custom resource